s29zafar/WebCrawler/README.md

 # WEB CRAWLER
-### A set of programs that emulate some functions of a search engine
+## A set of programs that emulate some functions of a search engine

-#### Please check the poster file in the Repository for more information

-##Implementation:
+### Implementation:

 ##### We have implemented a web crawler which asks the user for an intial webpage and then crawls through that webpage and its internal links.
 ##### It performs multiple searches and stores its data into a sql database(spider.sqllite)
 ##### Ranked the search results using the Page Rank algorithm to rank the most relevant search result
 ##### It then creates a visualization using a json file (which has all the data dumped into it), The result is a Node Web.

+#### Please check the poster file in the Repository for more information

 ### Visualization: